US STOCKS-Nasdaq gains on tech stocks, hopes for more stimulus | Business

 US STOCKS-Nasdaq gains on tech stocks, hopes for more stimulus

-The Nasdaq eked out a modest gain on Thursday with investors betting on more fiscal stimulus, but U.S. President Joe Biden said China was poised to "eat our lunch," a warning that tempered investor enthusiasm for a market near record highs.
-Gains in Nvidia Corp and Intel Corp helped make technology the only sector on the S&P 500 and Nasdaq to rise, with all others declining.
+The Nasdaq and S&P 500 eked out modest gains on Thursday with investors betting on more fiscal stimulus, but U.S. President Joe Biden said China was poised to "eat our lunch," a warning that tempered enthusiasm for a market near record highs.
+Nvidia Corp rose 3.2% and Intel Corp 3.1%, making technology the only sector on the S&P 500 and Nasdaq to rise, with all others declining.
+Declining shares outnumbered gainers on the Nasdaq and New York Stock Exchange.

 Biden told a group of U.S. senators in a meeting to discuss the need to upgrade U.S. infrastructure that the United States must raise its game in the face of the challenge from China.
 The warning about China and Democrat plans to include raising the minimum wage to $15 in a $1.9 trillion stimulus package showed headwinds for investors could be on the rise, said Ed Moya, senior market analyst at OANDA in New York.